OptionQaaf/optionqaaf-mobile/README.md

 - Shopify checkout is external via `checkoutUrl`
 - Authentication and customer features are included (wishlist, orders, etc.)
 - Designed mobile-first, with future support for web possible via Expo Web

+### 🔐 Customer Accounts (OTP)

+- Customer sign-in uses Shopify Customer Account API with hosted OAuth + PKCE.
+Discovery starts from the storefront domain (`EXPO_PUBLIC_SHOP_DOMAIN`) and falls back to the Admin-provided endpoints only if discovery fails.
+- Tokens are stored in `expo-secure-store` and refreshed when Shopify issues refresh tokens.
+Public-client flows without refresh tokens trigger a re-authentication when the access token expires.
+- All customer data (profile, addresses, orders) is fetched via the Customer Account GraphQL API—no Storefront customer mutations remain.
+Errors such as `THROTTLED`, permission failures, or token expiry are surfaced through the global auth context.
+- Logout clears the local session and calls the discovered end-session endpoint; mobile clients do not expect a redirect.

 ---